Nick Bosa: Personal life

-His brother, Joey Bosa, also played college football at Ohio State before being selected third overall by the San Diego Chargers in the 2016 NFL draft.
-Their father, John Bosa, was a first round pick by the Miami Dolphins in the 1987 NFL draft out of Boston College.
-His uncle Eric Kumerow (also a first round pick by the Miami Dolphins in the 1988 NFL draft), cousin Jake Kumerow, grandfather Palmer Pyle, and great-uncle Mike Pyle, have also played in the NFL.
-He is the great-grandson of former Chicago Outfit leader Tony Accardo.
+Bosa's brother, Joey, also played college football at Ohio State before being selected third overall by the San Diego Chargers in the 2016 NFL draft.
+Their father, John, was a first round pick by the Miami Dolphins in the 1987 NFL draft out of Boston College.
+Bosa's uncle Eric Kumerow (also a first round pick by the Miami Dolphins in the 1988 NFL draft), cousin Jake Kumerow, grandfather Palmer Pyle, and great-uncle Mike Pyle, have also played in the NFL.
+Bosa is the great-grandson of former Chicago Outfit leader Tony Accardo.

 During the 2024 season, after a 30–24 win over the Dallas Cowboys on Sunday Night Football, Bosa was seen wearing a white Make America Great Again hat with yellow text in support of Donald Trump at a postgame interview.
 Bosa said "I think it's an important time" for why he wore the hat.
 The NFL fined Bosa $11,255 after the game for wearing gear with non-sponsored branding, in accordance with the league rules.
-Bosa said "it was worth it" with regards to being fined.
+Bosa said "it was worth it" with regard to being fined.
 In July 2025, Bosa joined President Trump's re-established Council on Sports, Fitness, and Nutrition.

 Social media posts

 Leading up to the 2019 NFL draft, in which Bosa was the second overall player selected, Bosa gained media attention for his posts, shares, retweets, and likes on Twitter and Instagram.
 In response, Bosa deleted them, which he discussed at the time in at least one interview with ESPN and one interview with USA Today.
 His posts criticized Beyoncé and the film Black Panther, for example, as well as supporting then-President Donald Trump.
-His controversial posts also included him calling former San Francisco 49ers quarterback Colin Kaepernick a "clown" for his protests against police brutality and racial inequality in the US, which he noted he "had to" delete because "there is a chance I might end up in San Francisco."
+His controversial posts also included him calling former San Francisco 49ers quarterback Colin Kaepernick a "clown", perhaps for his behavior surrounding his protests against police brutality and racial inequality in the US, which he noted he "had to" delete because "there is a chance I might end up in San Francisco."
 After being drafted by the 49ers, Bosa apologized for the posts in a press conference.